mcr/composite-attesters/draft-richardson-rats-composite-attesters.md

 Example of one such system is a CPU system of a desktop from a Vendor X, which has its built in Attesting Environment, integrated into a product Y which requires a mandatory TPM support.

-There is an assumption that the AE1 "trusts" AE2, which means that AE1 has to verify the signature from AE1, otherwise AE2 can become a "signing fool"
+There is an assumption that the Attesting Environment 1 (AE1) "trusts" Attesting Environment 2 (AE2), which means that AE2 has to verify the signature from AE1, otherwise AE2 can become a "signing fool".
+This verification can be based upon a local credential.

 In such situations one can anchor the Roots of Trust of Vendor X's CPU Attestation using a secondary Attesting Environment with the TPM Attestation.
 Alternatively, generate a TPM Quote and anchor it to Root of Trust of CPU Attestation based of Vendor X's Attesting Environment.